Cyfrin/zero-knowledge-fundamentals-cu/README.md

     <br />
 </p>

-Welcome to the repository for the Zero-Knowledge Fundamentals Course
+Welcome to the repository for the Zero-Knowledge Fundamentals Course.
+This course is a high-level introduction to zero-knowledge proofs (ZKPs): what they are and why they are really cool!

+This course will help you go from having no idea what ZKPs to being able to understand what they are conceptually.
+It is intended as a preliminary resource for both devs and non-devs prior to learning any math or practical coding.

 </div>